nataliag7/CNN-algorithm---Skin-Lesion-Classifier/README.md

 ## 📂 Data and splits

-The project expects data in the format of the MIA challenge:
+The project expects data in the format:

 - A training images directory, e.g.: